The Big Squeeze, aka the California Water Model

 (with City Councils dominated by Democrats) bought into the notion that all growth -- especially

 rapid growth -- is great.
-But, who pays for the infrastructure?
-Current residents, rural landowners
+But, who pays for the infrastructure and what about our water and land

 San Antonio Gives SAWS Green Light to Vista Ridge Bums' Rush